List of Fact Sheets

-Your province or territory may require that you comply with certain conditions to be eligible for AgriStability program benefits.
+Your province and territories may require that you comply with certain conditions to be eligible for AgriStability program benefits.

-Provinces may choose to implement cross compliance initiatives related to:
+Provinces and territories may choose to implement cross compliance initiatives related to:

-Provincial officials are responsible for telling you about their cross compliance initiative.
+Provincial and territorial officials are responsible for telling you about their cross compliance initiative.
 They are also responsible for setting the conditions of cross compliance and verifying that you meet those conditions.
-Provincial officials will tell us if you have met their conditions.
-If you have not met the conditions set out by your province, you will not be eligible to receive AgriStability benefits.
+Provincial or territorial officials will tell us if you have met their conditions.
+If you have not met the conditions set out by your province or territory, you will not be eligible to receive AgriStability benefits.

-If you feel these conditions were not properly applied to your AgriStability form, you can send an appeal directly to your province.
-Your province is responsible for addressing any disputes related to cross compliance.
+If you feel these conditions were not properly applied to your AgriStability form, you can send an appeal directly to your province or territory.
+Your province or territory is responsible for addressing any disputes related to cross compliance.

 For detailed program information, see the AgriStability Program Guidelines.